 To be eligible for leave, workers must have been employed for at least 180 days and work at least an average of 25 hours a week during the 180 days before leave ends.
 Unlike the FMLA, Oregon has a different eligibility for parental leave.
 To be eligible for parental leave employees must be on the job at least 180 days.

 An Employee who takes 12 weeks of parental leave may take an additional 12 weeks to care for a child of the Employee who is suffering from an illness, injury or condition that is not a serious health condition but that requires home care.
 Women taking any pregnancy disability leave are allowed an additional 12 weeks for any other family leave purpose.
 Two family members of the same employer may not take concurrent family leave except under limited circumstances.
-An employee may use any paid accrued vacation or sick leave offered by employer.
+An employee may use any paid accrued vacation or sick leave offered by the employer.

 Upon returning from leave, employees must be restored to their former jobs or to equivalent jobs if the former positions are no longer available.
 An employer may require certification for family leave taken in relation to a family member with a serious health condition, the employee's own serious health condition, or a child suffering from an illness, injury, or condition that requires home care.
 An employer may also require certification that an employee is able to return to work.
 Under Oregon law, there is no requirement to maintain health benefits during leave unless required by agreement or policy.

 The Rhode Island Parental and Family Leave Act covers private employers with 50 or more employees, any state agency, and any city, town, or municipal agency that employs 30 or more employees.
 These covered employers must provide eligible employees with up to 13 consecutive work weeks of parental or family leave for a 24 month period.
-To be eligible leave employees must be full time, working on average 30 or more hours per week for 12 consecutive months prior to the effective date for leave.
+To be eligible leave employees must be full time, working on average 30 or more hours per week for 12 consecutive months prior to the effective date of leave.

 Leave can be taken as parental leave or family leave.
 Parental leave means leave by reason of the birth of a child of an employee, or the placement or adoption of a child 16 years of age or less.
 Family leave refers to leave by reason of the serious illness of a family member.
-Family member includes a parent, spouse, child, mother-in-law, father-in-law, or the employee him or herself.
+A family member includes a parent, spouse, child, mother-in-law, father-in-law, or the employee him or herself.

 The employee is required to give at least 30 days notice of the intended date leave shall start and end unless prevented by a medical emergency.
 The employer can request a written certification from a physician specifying the duration of the employee's leave.
 Paid leave may be substituted for unpaid family or parental leave.